droplet92/droplet92/README.md

 My notable projects:
 - [ArtAuction](https://droplet92.itch.io/art-auction) (2023.04. ~ 2023.06.) : A **game** inspirated by *"Modern Art"* that trading modern paintings.
 Developed using C++20 with cocos2d-x and sqlite3.
-- [eevee/CIAPI](https://github.com/CartoonIsArt) (2017.05. ~ 2021.08.) : **Timeline website** frontend and backend for my club, which was active from Aug 2021 to Jul 2022.
+- [eevee & CIAPI](https://github.com/CartoonIsArt) (2017.05. ~ 2021.08.) : **Timeline website** frontend and backend for my club, which was active from Aug 2021 to Jul 2022.
 Developed using JavaScript/TypeScript with React, koa, MariaDB, and TypeORM.
 Docker, nodejs, and AWS were used for hosting.
 - [Motion Capture Using MPU6050](https://github.com/droplet92/mpu6050_mocap) (2020.09. ~ 2020.10.) : Introduce and Implement **inertial motion capture** using Raspberry Pi and OpenGL.

 Publications: